RhinoLance/AuroraPlusData/README.md

 1. Install Node if it's not already installed (https://nodejs.org/) on your computer.
 2. Download this project, and open a terminal in its root.
 3. Install project dependencies by executing: `npm i`.
-4. Edit downloadHourlyUsage.js, and substiture the following for the values identified earlier:
+4. Edit config.js, and substiture the following for the values identified earlier:
 	a) YOUR_BEARER_TOKEN
 	b) YOUR_SERVICE_AGREEMENT_ID
 	c) YOUR_CUSTOMER_ID
+5. Verify that the tarrifs in config.js match Aurora's current tarrifs.
+If not, update them.

 ## Running the software.